torreymr/To-Do-List/README.md

 Not a fan of it, but I want to work my way up to the previous version.
 It is better than having to manually add a task with a button.

 UPDATED 2
 Previously was only doing front end development, but now I am cutting down on the U.I on the app and going to practice the backend side of things.
+Going to use Node and Express for the backend and maybe a front end framework like Bootstrap for a decent U.I.